 The Sinus-Ear Connection

 Your sinuses and ears are connected inside your head.
 So sinus congestion and stuffiness can affect the pressure in your ears.
-Treating sinus congestion may help overall discomfort and pain from that pressure.
+Treating the congestion may help.

-• Seek moisture.
+Get moisture.
 Use a nasal saline spray several times a day, or hold a warm, moist washcloth to your face.
-This can help relieve sinus pressure and pain.
+This can ease the pressure and pain.

-Humidifiers can also help keep sinuses from drying out.
-Sitting in the bathroom with a hot shower running for 15 minutes or so also works for sinus pain.
+Humidifiers will also help keep your sinuses from drying out.
+Or you can sit in the bathroom with a hot shower running for 15 minutes to curb pain.

-• Try a decongestant.
-Over-the-counter decongestant tablets or nasal sprays can help sinus blockage.
-That may relieve clogged ears.
-Don't use nasal sprays for more than three days.
-Using them longer can make your nose more stopped up.
+Try a decongestant.
+Over-the-counter tablets or nasal sprays can ease sinus blockage.
+That can relieve clogged ears.
+But don't use nasal decongestant sprays for more than 3 days, or they'll make you more congested.

-• Avoid temperature extremes.
+Avoid temperature extremes.
 They can make sinus-related ear problems worse.
-If your ears are bothering you, it isn’t the time to go jogging on a hot day or build a snow fort with the kids.
+If your ears bother you, it isn’t the time to go jogging on a hot day or build a snow fort with the kids.

-• Keep your head up.
-Bending forward with your head down can make the pressure worse.
-You may want to skip yoga class until the sinus episode is over.
+Keep your head up.
+If you bend forward with your head down, it can make the pressure worse.
+You’ll want to skip yoga class until the sinus problem is over.

-• Blow your nose gently.
-Try blocking one nostril while blowing through the other.
+Blow your nose gently.
+Block one nostril while you blow through the other.

 A build-up of pressure in the inner ear, including pressure caused by sinus problems, can sometimes make you feel dizzy.

-• Drink plenty of fluids.
-Drink lots of water in the evening.
-Staying hydrated keeps nasal mucus thin.
+Drink plenty of fluids.
+Down lots of water in the evening.
+When you stay hydrated, it keeps nasal mucus thin.
 That helps it drain and means less nighttime stuffiness.